rabbitgrowth/stroke/README.md

           letters numbers Parse '123450'
     1 1 1 0 1 0 1 0 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0

-In the other direction, use `Serialize` to convert a boolean vector into raw steno.
+In the other direction, use `Serialize` to convert a boolean vector into a stroke string.
 It takes the same left arguments as `Parse`.

           Serialize 0 1 1 0 0 0 0 1 0 1 0 1 0 0 0 0 1 0 1 0 0 0 0